schaitanyacss/support-tickets-data-pipeline/README.md

 ORDER BY day;
 ```

-More queries — ticket status breakdown, debug-level event counts, and event volume per user agent — are in the full [`sql-queries.txt`](data-warehousing-analytics/athena-sql-queries/sql-queries.txt).
+More queries - ticket status breakdown, debug-level event counts, and event volume per user agent, are in the full [`sql-queries.txt`](data-warehousing-analytics/athena-sql-queries/sql-queries.txt).

 ---